-7.4.
-Jet Mixer
+7.4 Jet Mixer

 The Jet Mixer is used to mix the lime by contacting the dry lime with a high speed jet of water.
-The Jet Mixer was purchased from Crown Industries in Calgary and it came with several jets.
-The Mixer consists of a hopper that drops the lime onto jet of water in the mixing bowl.
-There is a 3" line that feeds in a rectangular nozzle that emits a flat spray of water at high speed.
-The lime slurry exits out a 4" discharge line that drops the slurry into the Lime Slurry Tank.
-There is also a 2" line with a deflector plate that helps to push the lime slurry up into the Lime Slurry Tank.
+The Jet Mixer was purchased from Crown Industries in Calgary and it contains multiple jets.
+The ixer consists of a hopper that drops the lime onto jet of water in the mixing bowl.
+There is a 3-inch line which feeds a rectangular nozzle that emits a flat spray of water at high speed.
+The lime slurry exits out a 4-inch, discharge line that drops the slurry into the Lime Slurry Tank.
+There is also a 2-inch line with a deflector plate which helps to push the lime slurry up into the Lime Slurry Tank.

-When operating the jet mixer it is important to have the 2" line operating along with a second 3" line to prevent the lime pump from getting back pressured and leaking excessively from the gland.
-The other alternative is to operate the engine at a lower rpm when mixing the lime.
+When operating the Jet Mixer, it is important to have both the 2-inch and 3-inch lines operational.
+This prevents the build-up of backpressure in the lime pump, which may cause excessive leaking from the gland.
+An alternative is to operate the engine at a lower rpm when mixing the lime.